Spreadthesign

-Spreadthesign is an international online dictionary for several of the world's different sign languages.

-By searching for words and sentences you can see the corresponding signs.
-In the beginning there where only six sign languages represented.
+Spreadthesign is an online multilingual sign languages dictionary.
+Searching for words and sentences provides the corresponding signs within the target sign language.

+Spreadthesign is available as a free access learning tool both as a website and an app.
+The project is largely supported by public institutions, public funding and public partnerships, universities and academics.
+Produced contents and software are published under proprietary licences.

+History

+The project was initiated in 2006 with only six sign languages represented.
 Spreadthesign is managed by the Non-governmental organization European Sign Language Centre in Örebro, Sweden.
 The organization is financed by funds through different projects and a lot of the work is supported by volunteers.
-Today there are more than 380,000 videos in the database of Spreadthesign and the work to expand the number of videos and sign languages is an ongoing process.
+Today there are more than 610,000 videos in the database of Spreadthesign and the work to expand the number of videos and sign languages is an ongoing process.